whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 qmk flash -kb crkbd/rev1/common -km greyhatmiddleman_trackball_left
 ```

-Connect the usb to the right hand and your computer and you should be all set!
+Connect the usb to the right hand controller then to your computer and you should be all set!

 ## Using the Sparkfun pro micro USB-C controllers